mlaversi/PTP_LAVERSIN_V2/README.md

 98/98 [==============================] - ETA: 0s - loss: 3.3754 - accuracy: 0.1346

-My pist of ameliorations would be :
+My pist of ameliorations would be at first :

     -https://docs.github.com/en/packages/quickstart to create a github workflow and after
     - a docker repository for the user with the command docker pull ghcr.io/...mypoctoprodproject